9623Y/9623Y-Spin-Up-Notebook/README.md

 #### **Intake Redesign Building _(Cont.)_**

-The first thing we did today was drill the holes for the high-strength axles to run through, then we began working on mounting the frame of the intake to our prototype base, once we got that done, we working on finding the correct spacing between where our ramp would be and where our flex wheels would be, we were unable to decide on spacing because our intake had to be hand driven because we werent finish and hadn't mounted motors, we decided we would come back to figuring out spacing when our intake was closer to being finished.
-For driving the axles of the intake we decided that using chain would be our best bet because it would take up the least amount of space, use the least amount of axles, and we could make it so that our bottom row of intake wheels would be able to index if we found some way to build a tensioner for the chain to stay taught so it doesn't slip off the sprocket.
+The first thing we did today was drill the holes for the high-strength axles to run through.
+Then we began working on mounting the frame of the intake to our prototype base, once we got that done, we worked on finding the correct spacing between where our ramp would be and where our flex wheels would be.
+We were unable to decide on spacing, because our intake had to be hand driven, because we werent finished and hadn't mounted our motors yet.
+We decided we would come back to figuring out spacing when our intake was closer to being finished.
+For driving the axles of the intake, we decided that using chain would be our best bet, because it would take up the least amount of space, use the least amount of axles, and we could make it so that our bottom row of intake wheels would be able to index if we found some way to build a tensioner for the chain to stay taught, so it doesn't slip off the sprocket.

 #### **End of Entry Thoughts**

-Happy with what we had managed to accomplish we decided that we were done for the day and that we would return tomorrow to continue working on our intake build.
+The team is happy with what we had managed to accomplish.
+We decided that we were done for the day, and that we would return tomorrow to continue working on our intake build.